dalkio/servier/README.md

 | accuracy  |           |        | 0.66     | 500           |
 | macro avg | 0.56      | 0.60   | 0.55     | 500           |
 | accuracy  | 0.77      | 0.66   | 0.70     | 500           |

+## Discussions and disclaimers

+- The dataset is quite unbalanced (~82% of 1s and ~18% of 0s).
+For this reason, a weighted random sampler (from `torch.utils.data.WeightedRandomSampler`) has been used to counterbalance the label apparition during training. <br>
+In addition, the f1-score should be preferred, especially the macro avg f1-score.
+- Early stopping has been used for some fixed patience as soon as the validation loss no longer goes down.
+- The scores seem to be quite low: not much time was allocated to optimizing model architectures as well as hyperparameters. <br>
+It is possible that the number of samples (5000) is insufficient for the model to be able to generalize enough. <br>
+It would have been interesting to implement simpler models like logistic regression or KNN and thus constitute a baseline on which to iterate.
+- A factory pattern refactoring should be helpful, especially if other models are added.
+- Finally, some components are missing, like unit tests, CI/CD, and proper model serving, but it was outside the exercise.